 Editor’s note: Call destinations before you visit to make sure they’re open.
 Stay posted on what Oregon’s new COVID-19 guidelines mean for you, and follow these steps for social distancing outdoors.
 Also, remember to bring your face covering, required for all of Oregon’s public indoor spaces and outdoors when keeping 6 feet of distance isn’t possible.

 For nearly 10,000 years, humans have hunted, fished and lived along the Columbia River.
 The Chinookan people who bravely plied the lower river are often considered the first Columbia River Bar pilots.
 The lower Columbia also played a pivotal role in the European settlement of Oregon and the West.
 And Astoria is the oldest American settlement west of the Rockies.
 Many stories continue to unfold here, where the mighty river meets the Pacific and connects the region to the rest of the world.
-Here are a few of the surprises that await you at the Columbia River Maritime Museum.

 1. Astoria, the War of 1812 and the Racoon